Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 - Can you manage the administrative demands with your current infrastructure?

 Additionally, scorecards offer you an opportunity to scope your business development.
 With the scorecard in hand, you can evaluate bid options over the next year or so to pursue opportunities that can help you round out your submission for programs like MAPS.
 You can explore contracts that meet the QP requirements and build out your past performance experience.
-You may find OASIS+ is a great contract vehicle to help you build out those Task Orders, and with us anticipating the on-ramping for OASIS+ to open in 2025, now is the time to begin evaluating your own experience to see if you are a good fit.
+You may find OASIS+ is a great contract vehicle to help you build out those Task Orders, and with OASIS+ Phase II open continuously, now is the time to begin evaluating your own experience to see if you are a good fit.
 We can help with that!

 Next Steps